-- At the present time we are not able to offer open casket viewings in our Chapel of Rest for loved ones who have passed from, or tested positive for, the Coronavirus*.
+- We are still not able to offer open casket viewings in our Chapel of Rest for loved ones who have passed from, or tested positive for, the Coronavirus*.
 We are now providing closed casket viewings in these cases upon request.
 (Preparations for open casket viewing involves prolonged contact between staff and the deceased and we have been advised that it could present a hazard for both family and staff.
 We will be reviewing this and other identified risks as we move forward and will make viewings available as soon as we can do so safely.)

 - Services in churches or other places of worship are now permitted, each church or place of worship will have its own regulations and restrictions in place.

 - No hymn books will be laid out in the chapel to avoid contamination.